md-shakib-khan/portfolio/README.md

 Clone The Repository using
 `git clone <url> <folder>`

 The Go to The Folder.
 And Then Go to the web to run the web .
+Run `npm install` For install all packages
  You can use `npm run dev` to run the frontend application.